kafka-ops/julie/docs/futures/what-acl-management.rst

         producers:
           - principal: "User:App0"

-In the default mode the KTB will create dedicated ACL for each user and topic pair.
-For organisations that aim not to have dedicated pair of rules the KTB offer the option to optimise the number of ACLs using prefixed rules.
+In the default mode Julie Ops will create dedicated ACL for each user and topic pair.
+For organisations that aim not to have dedicated pair of rules Julie Ops offer the option to optimise the number of ACLs using prefixed rules.

 The optimised ACLs/RBAC can be enabled using the *topology.acls.optimized* configuration property.